2020 First Home Buyer no LMI Government Scheme

-According to the National Housing Finance and Investment Corporation, lenders on this panel have been chosen based off competitiveness of offerings, geographic reach, customer care, and their ability to meet the deadline for the implementation of the Scheme.
+According to the National Housing Finance and Investment Corporation, lenders on this panel have been chosen based on the competitiveness of offerings, geographic reach, customer care, and their ability to meet the deadline for the implementation of the Scheme.

-If you are looking to buy your first home in 2020, then this offer a great incentive and may direct your decision on which lender may be the most suitable for you.
+If you are looking to buy your first home in 2020, this offers a great incentive and may direct your decision on which lender may be the most suitable for you.

 Other first home buyer initiatives include:

 - First home buyer grants (varied state by state) – eligibility for this can include a newly renovated home, new builds or just completed builds

 - Stamp duty concessions

 Based on these concessions, grants, and Scheme, a first home buyer has great potential to save on their purchase costs.